fengjixuchui/nasa-mapper/README.md

 memory that is going to be executed in ring-0 in usermode??
-SMEP??, well just because the memory is mapped into usermode does not mean it is usermode accessable. nasa-mapper allocates the driver in a runtimebroker.exe and then makes all the memory in runtimebroker.exe kernel memory & makes it executable. nasa-mapper then inserts a pml4e at index 70 into a desired processes thus mapping the usermode unaccessable memory into the process.
+SMEP??, well just because the memory is mapped into usermode does not mean it is usermode accessable. nasa-mapper allocates the driver in a runtimebroker.exe and then makes all the memory in runtimebroker.exe kernel memory & makes it executable. nasa-mapper then inserts a pml4e at index 70 into a desired processes pointing at the allocated driver in the runtimebroker, thus mapping the "drivers" memory into the process.

 ### Why?

 Keeping your driver out of the kernels paging tables.
+Most driver mappers map a driver into a kernel pool (ExAllocatePool).
+Physmeme, Kdmapper, Drvmapper, all do this, its easily detected and easy to dump.
+This keeps your driver inside of your context :)

 # Spectre